RebelGuy/chat-mate/readme.md

 The following environment variables must be set in the `.env` file:
 - `PORT`: Which port the server should run on.
 - `AUTH`: The authentication credentials for the livestream user.
 Optional.
-Credentials can be obtained by running the electron app via `npm run auth`, logging into the Google account, and copying the encoded cookie token that is displayed in the console.
+Credentials can be obtained by running the electron app via `yarn auth`, logging into the Google account, and copying the encoded cookie token that is displayed in the console.
 - `CHANNEL_ID`: The channel ID of the livestream user.
 - `LIVE_ID`: The video ID of the livestream.
 - `MOCK_DATA`: [Optional, debug only] The JSON file containing the `ChatSave` data that the `ChatStore` can load.
 If set, the server will use a mocked Masterchat to "auto-play" chat events, and no longer connect to YouTube.